commit-live-students/pandas_guided_project/q06_sub_total/readme.md

 Great Job so far!

-Now lets move on and use the newly created abbr column to understand the amount generated from each state.
+Now lets move on and use the newly created abbr column to understand the total amount that the bank holds in each state.